Armin0001/Coffee-Journal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.

+## Reference
+I would just like to note that the reference for this project is this link right here: https://www.youtube.com/watch?v=4flucmRFShc&list=PL4G0MUH8YWiAKSBgu1wIJqCzGKEAglsJ8

+The functionalities of this project are creating, reading, updating and deleting data.
+So, the project uses dotnet for the backend and angular for the frontend.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.